naacl-org/naacl-2022-website/_posts/2022-06-29-best-papers.md

   comment="This paper is a great example of user-centered design of an NLP system.
 Authors performed different user studies that covered the entire software lifecycle and this helped the research team to form a more robust understanding of system requirements but also the stakeholders.
 Moreover, the authors did not stop at the deployment step, but followed users after deploying the system for some time.
 The insights gathered through each user study prove critical for the design, development and deployment of an NLP system that is likely to result in increased adoption rates precisely because it pursued an empathic involvement of the intended users.
 The paper can be helpful for NLP researchers and practitioners that intend to deploy NLP systems."
 %}

-We also recognize the following outstanding papers with an honorable mention (listed alphabetically by title):
+We also recognize the following papers as outstanding papers (listed alphabetically by title):

 {% include best-paper-box
   title="Automatic Correction of Human Translations"